muktharamesh20/61040-portfolio/assignments/assignment1.md

 5. *Basics of clothing*
     - I think that I'm still learning, and I wouldn't make the best possible software to help address this problem.
 Additionally, the only solution I can think of that hasn't been done to help speed this up is to use a camera to figure out what might look good for a person, and I don't know if I have the skill set for that yet.
 6. *Tailored clothes*
     - I decided not to go for this one because the problem isn't very widespread, and oftentimes you can get measurements at a store.
-Also, I don't think there are many ways to speed the process up (if you're doing it at home or at the store) and make it easier.
-The only thing I could come up with is having an app do it for you with a camera.
-However, with my current knowledge, I don't think this is a feasible project for me to do in a month or two.
-Additionally, at that point it might be easier for the user to look up a tutorial on how to use a measuring tape to do it.
+Also, I don't think there are many ways to speed the process up (if you're doing it at home or at the store) and make it easier: it's pretty easy to just look up a Youtube video if you're having trouble.

 ## Evidence